maikebauer/STEREO-HI-Data-Processing/README.md

     Use ‘save_rdif_img’ if you wish to save the running difference images as .pngs.
 11. Whether to run the program without or without output to the console.
 Use ‘silent’ if you wish no console output to be generated.

-After filling out the config.txt file, activate the helio environment and start the program via the following command:
+After filling out the config.txt file, activate the helio_hi environment and start the program via the following command:

 `python3 hi_data_processing.py`